doorkeeper-gem/doorkeeper/README.md

 end
 ```

-**Note:** Make sure you create indexes for doorkeeper models.
-You can do this by running `rake db:index`.
+Then generate the `db/indexes.rb` file and create indexes for the doorkeeper models:

+    rails generate doorkeeper:mongo_mapper:indexes
+    rake db:index

 ### Routes